wso2/docs-is/en/docs/references/extend/host-authentication-endpoint-on-a-different-server.md

         keytool -import -alias wso2carbon -keystore  $WEB_APP_TRUSTSTORE -file wso2carbon.cer
         ```

-    2. Import the public certificate of the web server’s keystore to the WSO2 IS truststore.
+    2. Import the public certificate of the web server’s keystore to the WSO2 Identity Server truststore.

         !!!
 Info
             Be sure to replace the following placeholders:

-            - `$IS_HOME`: The path to your WSO2 IS distribution.
+            - `$IS_HOME`: The path to your WSO2 Identity Server distribution.
             - `$WEB_APP_KEYSTORE`: Go to the **authenticationendpoint** web app deployed in the Tomcat server and get the path to its keystore.

         ``` bash